 play-turn))))

+A tremendously simple change, all we did was take in a play-turn parameter and then make sure we pass it to the recursive call to play-game.
 One thing to note in the above examples is that, though the syntax is basically Clojure, I didn't really bother writing it using the recurse form that actually optimizes the tail recursion.
 This is because I find this gets in the way of the point, which is how recursion is being used.
 Clojure, unlike other functional languages, doesn't automatically optimize tail recursion.
 This is due to limitations on the JVM where it runs.
 So, it introduces the `recur' form to allow you to optimize tail recursion.
+Anyway, I went ahead and ignored that here so I could expose the concepts rather than the implementation details.
+The point of the post: recursion is a sexy beast.